isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-js.md

       >[!NOTE]
       >
-      >From Version 2.1.0, the JavaScript SDK is compliant with the AMD and CommonJS module specifications, and [!DNL VideoHeartbeat.min.js] can also be used with compatible module loaders.
+      >From Version 2.1.0, the JavaScript SDK is compliant with the AMD and CommonJS module specifications, and `VideoHeartbeat.min.js` can also be used with compatible module loaders.

 1. For easy access to the APIs, create local references to the `MediaHeartbeat` classes.